Version: Unity 6.0 (6000.0)

 Your package’s consumers can then configure their project settings to Use a scoped registry to fetch your custom packages from your package registry.

-For information about signing and packing your package, refer to Pack and sign your package.
+For information about signing and packing your package, refer to Prepare your package for distribution.

-You can use the standalone Unity Package Manager (UPM) CLI tool to pack and sign your package.
+You can use the standalone Unity Package Manager command-line interface (UPM CLI) tool to pack and sign a package, or to sign a source-format package folder.
 For information, refer to Unity Package Manager CLI workflow.
 Note: This link opens the documentation for a higher version of the Unity User Manual.
 However, you can still use the UPM CLI tool with Unity 6000.0 because UPM CLI runs standalone without any Unity Editor.

 Additional resources